igordot/sns/README.md

 If there is a problem with any of the results, delete the broken files and re-run SNS.
 It will generate any missing output.
-Similarly, you can add additional samples and only the new ones will be processed when the route is re-run.
+Similarly, you can add additional entries to the sample sheet and only the new ones will be processed when the route is re-run.

 Most output and sample sheets are in a CSV format for macOS Quick Look (spacebar file preview) compatibility.

 There is a copy of the code in each project directory for reproducibility.
-If you modify the code, the changes will not affect other projects.
+If you modify the code for one project, the changes will not affect other projects.
 If you repeat the analysis with more samples in the future, same code will be used.

 ## FAQs